 102.0 -- School Safety and Security

-These are several areas in which the SRO or SRD will be actively involved while working on the school campus:
+There are several areas in which the SRO will be actively involved while working on the school campus:

-- A classroom resource for instruction in the following areas: safety programs, educational programs in drug and violence prevention and several other similar topics.
+- A classroom resource for instruction in the following areas: safety programs, educational programs in drug and violence prevention, social media use, and several other similar topics.

 - An extension of the school administration in dealing with a variety of situations.

-- A counseling resource for law-enforcement issues which affect the educational environment.
+- A counseling resource for law enforcement issues that affect the educational environment.

 102.1—Be Brave Hotline